oleg-liatte/proxychains-multi/README.md

 cmake, flex and bison are prerequisites.
 Alternatively you can use ebuilds from 'portage' directory (if you're Gentoo user).

-You can export LD_PRELOAD="libproxychains-ng.so" at system level to automatically enforce every application on your system to use proxies.
+You can export LD_PRELOAD="libproxychains-multi.so" at system level to automatically enforce every application on your system to use proxies.